H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 In the deployment examined in late 2025 and early 2026, the primary Chroma instance exposes a concrete set of collections that fall into two broad families: general semantic memory and GeoDB‑derived spatial memory.
 This section describes the collections actually present in this deployment and their intended semantics.
 Collection names and schemas are documented in the system’s registry and may evolve in a controlled, versioned manner.

+A recent consolidation step also adds a `GBIM_ATTRS_CSV` collection that aggregates feature‑level attributes from more than two hundred West Virginia GIS layers into a single attribute‑centric index, complementing the per‑layer `*_attrs` collections.

 #### 5.3.1 General Semantic Collections

 In the current deployment, the principal general‑semantic collections are: